SDCoulter/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-For this analysis we want to compare some of the most important factors in buying a car, the safety, the type/class, and the fuel efficiency.
+In Deliverable 4 we design our own analysis to compare some of the most important factors in buying a car, the safety, the type/class, and the fuel efficiency.
 We want to ask the question: **Is there any statistical difference in the fuel efficiency of a vehicle based on safety rating and vehicle class?**

 **What metric or metrics are you going to test?**
 We are going to test the safety rating and vehicle class metrics to see if and how they statistically affect the fuel efficiency of a vehicle.
 The dependent variable is the fuel efficiency, which is numerical and continuous.
 The independent variables are the safety rating and the vehicle class, which are categorical. (*We assume the dependent variable is normally distributed, and the variance among each categorical group should be similar.*)